noveogroup/backbone.iobind/README.md

 	urlRoot: 'todo',
 	initialize: function () {
 		_.bindAll(this, 'serverChange', 'serverDelete', 'modelCleanup');
-		this.ioBind('update', socket, this.serverChange, this);
+		this.ioBind('update', window.socket, this.serverChange, this);
-		this.ioBind('delete', socket, this.serverDelete, this);
+		this.ioBind('delete', window.socket, this.serverDelete, this);
 	},
 	serverChange: function (data) {
 		// Useful to prevent loops when dealing with client-side updates (ie: forms).